Krizsan0596/PyTubeDownloader/README.md

  This is a little project I did a while back, all it does is download the youtube video at the link you provide.
  **I wrote and ran it in pycharm, it may not work outside it.
 For me it didn't.**
+ And yes, it's ugly but it works and that's what matters.
+I will try making it nicer, but I'm not an expert in CSS.

 ### Install instructions
  ```